Huseynveliyev/privacy-policy/privacy-policy.md

-Privacy Policy for Assu Courier
+Assu Courier Privacy Policy
-This privacy policy is designed to inform users of the Assu Courier application about how we collect, use, and protect their personal information.
+1. Introduction
+Assu Courier ("we", "us", or "our") is committed to protecting the privacy of our users.
+This Privacy Policy explains our practices regarding the collection, use, and sharing of your personal information when you use the Assu Courier application ("App").
-Information We Collect
+2. Information We Collect
-Our application may collect the following information:
+We may collect the following types of personal information:

-User name and email address
+Account Information: Information you provide during registration, such as name, email address.
+Profile Information: Information associated with your account, such as profile picture, delivery addresses.
-Device information (model, operating system version, etc.)
+Device Information: Information about your device, including model, operating system version, unique device identifiers.
-App usage statistics
-Location data (with user permission)
+Location Data: Your device's real-time geographic location, when you grant permission.

-Use of Information
+3. Use of Information
-The information we collect is used for the following purposes:
+We use the information we collect for the following purposes:

+To create and manage your account
-To improve our services
+To provide and improve our services
 To personalize user experience
-To troubleshoot technical issues
-To provide location-based services
+To provide customer support
+For security and fraud prevention
+To comply with legal obligations
+To inform you about promotions and updates (subject to your preferences)

-Location Data
+4. Use of Location Data
-Assu Courier requests access to your device's location.
-This information is used to:
+We use your location data for the following purposes:

-Provide accurate delivery tracking
+To provide accurate delivery tracking
-Optimize courier routes
+To optimize courier routes
+To show nearby services
-Enhance the overall service experience
+To enhance the overall service experience

-You can revoke location permissions at any time through your device settings.
+You can change or revoke location permissions at any time through your device settings.
+5. Information Sharing
+We may share your personal information with third parties in the following situations:

+Service providers: Third-party service providers who help us deliver our services (e.g., payment processors, data analytics providers)
+Legal requirements: To comply with a legal obligation, protect our rights, or respond to a legal process Business partners: Companies we partner with to offer related services Corporate transactions: In the event of a company merger, sale, or restructuring

-Information Security
+6. Data Security
-We take all necessary security measures to protect our users' information.
-Data is stored in an encrypted format and protected against unauthorized access.
+We use industry-standard security measures to protect your personal information.
+These measures include encrypted data storage, secure data transmission, and limited personnel access.
-Sharing Information with Third Parties
-We do not share user information with third parties.
-However, information may be shared with authorized authorities in case of legal obligations.
+7. Data Retention
+We retain your personal information for as long as necessary to fulfill our legal obligations and provide our services.
+When you request deletion of your information, we will comply unless legal requirements prevent us from doing so.
-User Rights
+8. User Rights
-Users have the right to view, correct, or delete the information collected about them.
-You can contact us for such requests.
+You have the following rights regarding your personal data:

+Request access to your information
+Request correction of inaccurate or incomplete information Request deletion of your information
+Object to the processing of your information
+Request data portability

+You can contact us to exercise these rights.
+9. Children's Privacy
+Our services are not directed to children under 13.
+If we become aware that we have collected information from a child under 13, we will promptly delete it.
-Policy Changes
+10. Policy Changes
-This privacy policy may be updated from time to time.
-Changes will be published on this page.
+We may update this Privacy Policy from time to time.
+In case of significant changes, we will notify you through the App or via email.
-Contact
+11. Contact Us
-For questions regarding our privacy policy, you can use the following contact information:
+If you have any questions or concerns about this Privacy Policy, please contact us:
 Email: info@bon.az
-Last updated: [Date]
+By using this Privacy Policy, you acknowledge and agree to the practices described herein.